getsentry/tacos-gha/doc/USER_GUIDE.md

-# Installation

-To configure a GitHub repository to use TACOS-GHA, you need to configure a number of workflows in the `.github/workflows/` directory in the repository.
-Examples of these workflow files can be found [here](workflows).

 # Concepts

 - slice
   - A collection of terraform resources sharing a single non-local terraform state backend.
+Generally resources in a slice share a logical grouping.
 - lock
   - A standard terraform lock, thus visible to any tool using terraform.
+This lock prevents concurrent operations on the same slice.
+Normally transient, TACOS-GHA may use longer lasting locks.
 - drift
   - A state where changes have been made to resources controlled by a slice which have not been merged into the default branch of the repository.